NobodyKnowNothing/Double-pendulum-visualizer/README.md

 # Double Pendulum Visualizer

 This project simulates the chaotic motion of a double pendulum using both Python and C++.
 It demonstrates the performance difference between a purely Python-based solver and two kinds of C++ Runge-Kutta solvers compiled to WebAssembly (WASM), visualized in the browser.
+Performance is visualized with a Total energy plot and a lyapunov exponent plot both over time.

 ## Features